MarcoToppino/Mastermind/README.md

 ## Testing

 ### Testing User Stories
 * As a user, I want to receive information about the main objective of the program.

-    - Information about the program is presented in the welcome message explaining the use of the application.
+    - Information about the objective of the game is presented in the welcome message, just after the login (inspiration from the movie)

-    - Details are provided together with the results to further explain the different terms.

 * As a user, I want to easily understand what input is needed on each step.

-    - Input messages are being provided with detailed information on what the input needs to be.

-    - Input messages text is colored in light green to make them noticeable.
+    - The type of input is clearly stated in the rules of the game and the name of the player is recalld when an input is requested

 * As a user, I want to receive clear feedback in case I provide the wrong input.

-    - Error messages are provided explaining what is wrong with the input provided in case the wrong input is entered.
+    - The guess input is validated (4 digits, only numbers) and feedback is provided, together with the required type of input, when the input is wrong.

-    - Some values as age, weight and height are being limited in order to gather the correct information and avoid mistypes.

-    - Error messages have a red background to make them noticeable.
+    - The y/n question to restart the game is validated and a relevant message is shown if another letter is inputed

-* As a user, I want to be able to review the data I provided and correct it if needed.
+* As a user, I want to be able to review the data I provided .

-    - Added a feature where the user can easily see the data entered and decide to continue or enter the data again.

-    - The data is being presented in table format to make it easier to review.

-    - The input data is colored in light yellow to make it as clear as possible.
+    - The table shows all the guesses provided both by CPU and Player during the game

-* As a user, I want the calculations to be displayed in a clear way and to be easy to understand.
+* As a user, I want to be informed about the progress of the game.

-    - Calculations are being formatted and presented at the end of the program with explanation for the different results.

-    - The result data is colored in light yellow to make it as clear as possible.
+    - The feedback about the cpu and player guess provides game progress (number of digits found). when 3 digits are found a special message is shown

+    - In case of victory a special sequence of messages is shown.

+    - In case of tie result (end of turns) a request for a new game is shown.

 ### Code Validation

 The [PEP8 online check](http://pep8online.com/) was used continuosly during the development proces to validate the Python code for PEP8 requirements.
-For this reason no before and after snapshots are available.

 ![PEP8 Code Validation](assets/readme-files/pep8-code-validation.png)